Blackstar (song): Music video

 The film was shot in September 2015 in a film studio in Greenpoint, Brooklyn.
 The filmmaking process was highly collaborative, with Bowie making many suggestions and sending Renck sketches of ideas he wanted incorporated.
 While both men agreed to leave the video open to interpretation (Renck initially refused to confirm or deny that the astronaut in the video was Major Tom), Renck has offered several details regarding its meaning.
 Renck later said on a BBC documentary "to me, it was 100% Major Tom."
 It was Bowie who requested that the woman have a tail, his only explanation being "it's kind of sexual".
 Renck has speculated that Bowie may have been contemplating his own mortality and relevance to history while developing the video, but said that the crucified scarecrows were not intended as a messianic symbol.
 Renck has also stated that Bowie portrays three distinct characters in the video: the introverted, tormented, blind "Button Eyes"; the "flamboyant trickster" in the song's middle section; and the "priest guy" holding the book embossed with the "★" symbol.
-Saxophonist Donny McCaslin said that Bowie had told him the song was about ISIL, although an official spokesperson for Bowie denied that the song was inspired in any way by the Middle East situation.

 The choreography, notably that of the three dancers featured in an attic sequence, was drawn from other media, including Max Fleischer's Popeye the Sailor cartoons. "[Bowie] sent me this old Popeye clip on YouTube and said, 'Look at these guys.'
 When a character is not active, when they’re inactive in these cartoons, they’re sort of created by these two or three frames that are loops so it looks like they’re just standing there, wobbling.
 It’s typical in those days of animation and stop-motion, you would do that to create life in something that was inactive.
 So we wanted to see if we could do something like this in the form of dance, we had to do that."
 The female dancer in the attic sequence also performs a signature movement from the "Fashion" music video.

 The sets in the film were designed by Jan Houllevigue and painted by Roman Turovsky.
 The official video for "Blackstar" won the Best Art Direction award at the 2016 MTV Video Music Awards.

 Critical reception

-Ryan Dombal of Pitchfork praised the song, labeling it as "Best New Track".
-Dombal also described the track as "wonderfully odd and expansive" and noted that it is "closer to the cocaine-fueled fantasias of 1976's Station to Station than almost anything he's [Bowie] done since".
-Pitchfork Media named "Blackstar" the 11th best music video of 2015.
+Ryan Dombal of Pitchfork praised "Blackstar", giving it the site's "Best New Track" designation.
+He described the song as "wonderfully odd and expansive" and noted that it is "closer to the cocaine-fueled fantasias of 1976's Station to Station than almost anything [Bowie has] done since".
+Pitchfork named "Blackstar" the 11th best music video of 2015.

 Simon Critchley commented on Bowie's connection to Elvis Presley, referring to the lyrics of Presley's song "Black Star" as a clue.
 In the annual Village Voices Pazz & Jop mass critics poll of the year's best in music in 2016, "Blackstar" was tied at number 9, with Rihanna's "Work".